 - a sharper memory;

 - faster recovery from illnesses;

-However, many of the research that come to these conclusions measure a subjectively perceived loneliness and not the objective activeness in interpersonal relationships.
+However, much of the research that has a backed these conclusions measure a subjectively perceived loneliness and not the objective activeness in interpersonal relationships.

-We don't get an easy answer to the question of how to be socially healthy, though.
+We don't have an easy answer to the question of how to be socially healthy, though.
 It's one of those things that we start to think about only when there's something wrong in this area of life.
-It's a parameter a lot more difficult to measure as the norm (or the base line) can range significantly throughout the vast spectrum of personalities.
+It's a parameter a lot more difficult to measure as the norm (or the baseline) can range significantly throughout the vast spectrum of personalities.

 One of the elements of social health is adjustment, which largely means how much a person is adapted to the norms and roles inside of his or her community.

 This measurement quickly becomes very problematic, when we think of the people who are resisting or even actively fighting against the social norms and traditional roles in the name of collective progress, human rights, or personal happiness.

 In this case, a person may find oneself being separated from one's larger community such as a country and its norms by this deep gap in outlook towards life.
 But it doesn't necessarily indicate that this person is socially unhealthy, as we have to look into his or her relationship with the immediate community (e.g. LGBT, feminists, vegans) and see how he or she is integrated into it.

 Also, there is no universally recommended number of hours per week of high-quality social interactions that would be suitable for every type of personality and temperament.
 Introverts will obviously need a lot less time spent with others than extroverts.
 But here it's crucial to remember that quality and mutual enjoyment is more important than the quantity of interactions.

 Being alone doesn't necessarily mean feeling lonely.
 And vice versa – being surrounded by people doesn't mean you can't feel lonely.